Deaf Sports Ireland’s policy is that doping is contrary to the spirit of sport and every member has a duty to ensure that the sport is free of doping.

 What do members need to know?

-In principle any athlete competing in Athletic, Badminton, Basketball, Lawn Bowls, Football, Futsal, Golf, Swimming, Tennis, Water polo, can be tested so each athlete regardless of the level at which they are competing needs to be aware of the anti-doping rules.
+In principle any athlete competing in Athletic, Badminton, Basketball, Lawn Bowls, Football, Futsal, Golf and Swimming can be tested so each athlete regardless of the level at which they are competing needs to be aware of the anti-doping rules.

 For information on the Sample Collection Procedures that are adhered to when athletes are tested, the following resources are available: